Simply Business homepage

 Have these predictions come true?

-Looking at Nationwide’s House Price Index, the average UK property price was down 3.5 per cent year-on-year in June 2023.
-Meanwhile, Halifax’s data showed a year-on-year fall of 2.6 per cent in June 2023.
+Looking at Nationwide’s House Price Index, the average UK property price was up 0.6 per cent year-on-year in April 2024.
+Meanwhile, Halifax’s data showed a year-on-year rise of 1.1 per cent in April 2024.

 This article is intended as a guide.
 Always speak to a mortgage professional or property expert if you’re not sure of anything.

-Average prices have started to fall in 2023, but what could happen over the next five years?
+Average prices dropped between 2022 and 2023, but have started to rise again in 2024.
+What could happen over the next five years?

-If you’re looking to buy a property earlier than 2024, read our article on whether now is a good time to buy a house for more information.
+If you’re looking to buy a property soon, read our comprehensive guide to buy-to-let investment and our article on whether now is a good time to buy a house.

 When looking at future house prices, there are plenty of factors to consider.
 A growing population could fuel demand for homes, while an ongoing shortage of new properties could restrict supply.
-This could lead to average prices growing again.
+This could lead average prices to continue growing.

 Property remains a solid long-term investment for many people.
 And while it may be harder to buy than ever before, the majority of the population have aspirations to own their own home.
 This is in contrast to some European countries where lifelong renting is the norm.